 The NAP Global Network worked with the Office of the President and the Kiribati National Expert Group on Climate Change and Disaster Risk Management (KNEG) from 2017 to 2020 on the Kiribati Joint Implementation Plan on Climate Change and Disaster Risk Management (KJIP), which serves as Kiribati’s NAP document.
 It includes a nine-year plan, ending in 2028, focused on enhancing the sustainability of the country’s development and resilience to the impacts of climate change.

-We are also working with the KNEG to collect climate change information at the local level through a standardized approach called the Integrated Vulnerability Assessment (IVA).
-Our goal is to help inform development decisions at the local, sectoral and national levels.
+We worked with the KNEG to collect climate change information at the local level through a standardized approach called the Integrated Vulnerability Assessment (IVA).
+Our goal was to help inform development decisions at the local, sectoral and national levels.